-Spurned by his own party, mocked by his opponent, Joe Biden has emerged more popular and close to winning a job he has wanted for decades
+Initially spurned by his own party, mocked by his opponent, Joe Biden has emerged more popular as he closes in on a job he has wanted for decades

 He has emerged with more Americans viewing him favorably now than at this time last year, the opposite of the usual trajectory of a campaign and far different from the circumstances that faced Hillary Clinton in 2016.
 He holds a national lead approaching double digits and narrower but stable leads in many battleground states.
 He enters the final stretch with far more money to spend than Trump as he reaches for the pinnacle of a political career, one that has eluded him twice before.

 The closing days of one of the most unusual presidential campaigns in history conclude years of Democratic anger and angst over how to defeat the man they view as a historically damaging figure in American politics.
-Biden’s approach, however, has relied on the same traits and tactics he has utilized over the past half-century in politics.
+Biden’s approach, however, has relied on the same traits and tactics he has used over the past half-century in politics.

 He has tried to exude hope and optimism despite the raw and painful circumstances enveloping the country.
 He has clung to bipartisanship despite the country’s deep polarization, ignoring raised Democratic eyebrows when he tells his donors, as he did two weeks ago, “For those of you who are Republicans, I promise I’m not going to embarrass you.”

-The remarkably consistent approach has gotten Biden to the cusp of election, but with almost a week until Election Day, even some of his closest allies remain deeply anxious about a single question: Can he actually pull it off?
+The remarkably consistent approach has gotten Biden to the cusp of election, but with a little over a week until Election Day, even some of his closest allies remain deeply anxious about a single question: Can he actually pull it off?

 “I think we underestimated him.
 As a party, we underestimated him,” Murphy said.
 “There was just a maturity, a moment when our party — for better or worse — looked in the mirror and said, ‘Wait a minute.
 We must come together at all costs; we must nominate a responsible leader who will be professional, who will put partisanship aside when need be.’”

 Biden has brought into public view an existing chip on his shoulder but always directed it at Trump.
-He has contrasted his lack of relative wealth when compared to the president as “Scranton versus Park Avenue.”
+He has contrasted his lack of relative wealth when compared to the president as “Scranton vs. Park Avenue.”
 He has touted his degree from a public college, saying those with Ivy League degrees have looked down on people like him.
 But he has not let slip any consternation toward members of his own party, save for noting when attacked by Trump as a socialist that he defeated the more liberal elements of the Democratic coalition.

 “People working on this campaign two years ago said the party had passed Biden by,” said one person close to Biden, speaking on the condition of anonymity to be candid.
 “He will never say this, but there’s got to be some, ‘I told you so.’
 People say he’s this blue-collar, retail politician.
 But he also got 100 percent exactly where the country was and the party was.”